 We often think of today’s politics as especially fractious.
-But at least by the 1800 presidential election, America had already adopted many of the features of its no-holds-barred campaigns.
+But at least by the 1800 presidential election, America had already adopted no-holds-barred campaigns.
 In particular, the 1800 election between John Adams and Thomas Jefferson saw vitriolic attacks on Jefferson’s alleged atheism.
-(Jefferson was a deist—or, more specifically, a Unitarian—but he was certainly not an atheist.)
+(As I show in my forthcoming biography, Jefferson was a Unitarian—but certainly not an atheist.)

 A pro-Adams newspaper repeatedly thundered that the question of the election was “GOD AND A RELIGIOUS PRESIDENT [Adams]” or “JEFFERSON—AND NO GOD.”
 Yes, they used ‘all caps’ before Twitter.

 Adams was disposed toward Unitarianism, too, so his theology was not all that different from Jefferson’s.
 But the two differed sharply about whether state governments should continue to support a preferred Christian denomination, or an “establishment,” in the language of the First Amendment.
 Adams thought the states should keep established churches, and the established denomination in Massachusetts was the Congregationalist Church, the old church of the Puritans.

 Jefferson, by contrast, delighted evangelicals—especially Baptists—by championing the disestablishment of the Anglican (or Episcopal) Church in Virginia.
 The process of disestablishment there concluded with the passage of Jefferson’s Bill for Establishing Religious Freedom in 1786.